-- Set goals – Learn to properly set goals.
+- Set goals – Learn to set goals properly.
 You may be so busy so you may have to tell yourself that you will work on your art for so many hours per day or week.
-And then set that as a goal and set that time aside.
+And then, set that as a goal and set that time aside.

-- Learn to prioritize – An important part of time management is learning to know what tasks can wait for another day and what tasks will need to be done immediately.
+- Learn to prioritize – An essential part of time management is knowing what tasks can wait for another day and what tasks will need to be done immediately.

-- Set time limits – It can be easy to get caught up in the moment, but try to set some time limits on what you are doing.
+- Set time limits – It can be easy to get caught up in the moment, but try to set some time limits on your actions.

-- Organize yourself – Organize yourself so that you can reach your goals or targets.
+- Organize yourself – Organize yourself to reach your goals or targets.
 Try to have a day of the week where you do a specific task.
-For example maybe every Friday you do the accounting that needs to be done.
+For example, maybe every Friday, you do the accounting that needs to be done.

-- Get rid of distractions – Distractions can cause you to lose your time management.
-I know if I try to watch TV and do something I only work part of the time as the other time I get caught up in what is happening on the television.
+- Reduce distractions – Distractions can cause you to lose time management.
+I know if I try to watch TV and do something, I only work part of the time as the other time I get caught up in what is happening on the television.

 2 – Marketing And Sales

-To be a success in your art you will need to understand marketing and sales.
-Marketing is the process that you go through to get people interested in your art.
-Sales are the process and activities that will lead up to people buying your art.
+To succeed in your art, you will need to understand marketing and sales.
+Marketing is the process you go through to get people interested in your art.
+Sales are the process and activities that will lead to people buying your art.

-They may seem very similar but in reality, they are not exactly the same thing.
+They may seem very similar, but in reality, they are not precisely the same thing.
 Marketing is about promoting yourself and your art.
 It is about building an awareness of who you are as an artist.
 It is about letting people know about your art.
 Marketing is usually focused on larger groups of people like social media or websites.

 Sales is what helps you survive as an artist.
 It is about selling your art.
-It is about managing relationships to helps you sell your art.
-Sales is usually targeting very specific smaller groups of people like contacts who have already purchased from you in the past to people who have shown interest in your art.
+It is about managing relationships to help you sell your art.
+Sales are usually targeting very specific smaller groups of people like contacts who have already purchased from you in the past to people who have shown interest in your art.

 3 – Your Art Brand awareness